bluss/rfcs/text/0000-composable-internal-iteration.md

 [summary]: #summary

-Add the iterator method `fold_ok` that exends `fold` to be fallible and short-cirtuiting. `fold_ok` generalizes the existing methods `all`, `any`, `find`, `position` and `fold`, and will be their new common base; iterators can provide one specific traversal implementation for all of them.
+Add the iterator method `fold_ok` that exends `fold` to be fallible and short-circuiting. `fold_ok` generalizes the existing methods `all`, `any`, `find`, `position` and `fold`, and will be their new common base; iterators can provide one specific traversal implementation for all of them.
 Iterators can additionally implement `rfold_ok` to have the same